jreisinger/checkip/README.md

 Checkip is easy to extend.
 If you want to add a new way of checking IP addresses:

-1. Write a function of type [Check](https://pkg.go.dev/github.com/jreisinger/checkip#Check).
+1. Write a function of type `check.Check`.
-2. Add the new check to `check.All` [variable](https://pkg.go.dev/github.com/jreisinger/checkip/check#pkg-variables)
+2. Add the new check to `check.Checks` variable.

-3. Optional: consider adding the new check to `check.Default` variable.
+See `checkip_test.go` for an example.

 Typical workflow: